ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 ### Mediation

 Mediation is a process in which a neutral third party helps individuals or groups resolve conflicts.
-The mediator facilitates communication, helps identify issues, and guides the parties towards a mutually agreeable solution.
+The mediator facilitates communication, helps identify issues and guides the parties towards a mutually agreeable solution.

 -   **Find a Qualified Mediator:** Look for a mediator with experience in the relevant area of conflict.
 -   **Prepare for Mediation:** Gather information and prepare to share your perspective.